aarons22/homebridge-bond/README.md

 Note: Some Bond's may not be able to update to v2 firmware.
 If so, you can use the [v1 homebrige plugin](https://www.npmjs.com/package/homebridge-bond-v1).

+## Features

+This plugin currently supports the following devices and features:
+- Ceiling Fan
+   - Light on/off
+   - Fan Speeds 1-3 (including off)

+You can view the backlog of features [here](https://github.com/aarons22/homebridge-bond/).
+Feel free to add a feature request in the Issues tab!

 ## Installation

 1. Install homebridge using: `npm install -g homebridge`